git/git.github.io/rev_news/drafts/edition-50.md

 Then Fabio reported a segfault in the version he had built.
 Peff reproduced it and showed how to work around it.

-Fabio thanked Peff and "asymptosis".
-He said he would "go on studying git this way, and follow all the improvements that were made along his history".
+Fabio thanked Peff and asymptosis.
+He said he would "go on studying Git this way, and follow all the improvements that were made along its history".